Computer Internet Security

 • Ensure that you have the very latest computer internet security features installed for all your computer software.

-• You should consider an Internet security suite which includes firewall protection, antivirus protection along with other security and privacy features.
+• You should consider a computer internet security suite which includes firewall protection, antivirus protection along with other security and privacy features.

-• Choose an Internet Service Provider (ISP) that offers security features such as virus, spam and content filters.
+• Choose an Internet Service Provider (ISP) that offers computer internet security features such as virus, spam and content filters.

 • If you have two or more computers connected to the Internet, use a hardware router with firewall features.
 Wireless routers are not as secure as wired routers.